Learn more about the Berkeley Pre-College Scholars Program

 Summer Sessions Courses

-Pre-College Scholars students may enroll in Berkeley Summer Session courses that are numbered between 1 and 99 (undergraduate, lower division) offered in Session C (eight weeks: June 20 - August 11, 2023) and Session D (six weeks: July 3 - August 11, 2023), as long as the course is available to high school students and students have met all course prerequisites.
+Pre-College Scholars students may enroll in Berkeley Summer Session courses that are numbered between 1 and 99 (undergraduate, lower division) offered in Session C (eight weeks: June 17–August 9, 2024) and Session D (six weeks: July 1–August 9, 2024), as long as the course is available to high school students and students have met all course prerequisites.

 View the full list of summer session courses.

-Click here to view a sample of courses completed by past Pre-College Scholars participants.
+To view a sample of courses completed by past Pre-College Scholars participants, see the UC Berkeley Pre-College Previous Student Course List.

-• If you applied for Session C (8 weeks: June 20 - August 11, 2023), you may enroll in two Session C courses, or one Session C course (8 weeks) and one Session D (6 weeks: July 3 - August 11, 2023) class.
+- If you applied for Session C (8 weeks: June 17–August 9, 2024), you may enroll in two Session C courses, or one Session C course (8 weeks) and one Session D (6 weeks: July 1–August 9, 2024) class.
 You will NOT be able to enroll in two Session D courses.

 Interested in studying Law?
 We invite you to explore the Legal Studies course options and supplemental events and programming offered by Berkeley Law - Legal Studies: Civil Rights and Civil Liberties